thiagomael/proof-assistants-poc/README.md

 Proof of Concept to help choosing a proof assistant to formalize ReAna-SPL.

-Currently there are only Coq scripts.
+The main theorem proved in Coq is in ReliabilityModels/Annotative.v (definitions and lemmas to support _Annotative Probabilistic Models_).

-The main theorem proved in this PoC is in ReliabilityModels/Annotative.v (definitions and lemmas to support _Annotative Probabilistic Models_).
+For PVS, it is a TCC (type-correctness condition) in annotative_reliability_models.pvs.